-Travel Report: Orioles Singing in the Willows Park, Hangzhou, China.
+Travel Report: Orioles Singing in the Willows, Hangzhou.

-October 2017.
-Accessed via Nanshan Road on West Lake’s southeastern flank, Singing in the Willows is a gorgeous stretch of park with a one-kilometer path running alongside the lake itself.
-I’d been expecting it to be ludicrously crowded, but things were pretty manageable that first day.
-Sauntering along with my travel buddy Wonderboy, the vibe was chilled, with strolling families and couples napping on benches in the sunshine.
+Accessed via Nanshan Road on West Lake’s southeastern flank, Singing in the Willows is a gorgeous stretch of park with a one kilometre lakeside walking trail.
+I’d been expecting it to be ludicrously crowded, but actually things were manageable that first day.
+Sauntering along with my travel buddy Wonderboy, the vibe was chilled, with strolling families and couples napping under umbrellas in the sunshine.

-October 2017.
-True to its name, Singing in the Willows Park has a beautiful parade of charming willow trees that line the lakeside path, with little wooden benches here and there right by the water’s edge.
+True to its name, Singing in the Willows features a beautiful parade of charming willow trees.
+Most of them line the lakeside path, providing cover to the numerous wooden benches by the water’s edge.

-October 2017.
-It took a while to claim a West Lake bench for ourselves, but eventually we settled in, snacking on mango cakes and watching the paddleboats go back and forth.
+It took a while to claim a West Lake bench for ourselves.
+But eventually we settled in, snacking on mango cakes and watching the paddle boats go back and forth.

-October 2017.
 As tempting as it was to spend all of our time lakeside, my favourite Singing in the Willows spots were actually away from the lake on a section of boardwalk off the main path.
 Here there’s a beautiful pond with lily pads, algae and all manner of frogs and buzzing insects.
-It was our first West Lake experience and Singing in the Willows Park made sure our trip got off to a fantastic start!

 For more on my time in the city, have a look at my other articles on Hangzhou.